vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 ## Interacting with the v6 server

 To perform a data analysis, or any other kind of management activity within the collaboration you are part of, you need to interact with the vantage6 server.
-As described on [Episode 2](./chap2_introduction_v6.md), the vantage6 server is the central component responsible for managing the entire federated/multi-party computation infrastructure and facilitating communication between the various entities within the vantage6 platform.
-There are two ways of interacting with the server: either by using a web-based user interface, or by programatically requesting actions to the server API -the same API that powers the web interface behind the scenes.
-In this Episode you will perform data analyses on the the simulated collaboration scenario using the the web-based interface, the most user-friendly one (in [Episode 4](./chap4_manage_via_ui.md) you will learn how to configure your own collaborations, and on [Episode 5](./chap5_python_client.md), you will explore how to interact with the server programatically for more advanced use cases).
+As described in [Episode 2](./chap2_introduction_v6.md), the vantage6 server is the central component responsible for managing the entire federated/multi-party computation infrastructure and facilitating communication between the various entities within the vantage6 platform.
+There are two ways of interacting with the server: either by using a web-based user interface, or by programmatically requesting actions to the server API -the same API that powers the web interface behind the scenes.
+In this Episode you will perform data analyses on the simulated collaboration scenario using the web-based interface, the most user-friendly one (in [Episode 4](./chap4_manage_via_ui.md) you will learn how to configure your own collaborations, and on [Episode 5](./chap5_python_client.md), you will explore how to interact with the server programmatically for more advanced use cases).

 ![Vantage6 API clients](fig/chapter3/v6-API.png)